turboflo/sloth/README.md

 # Sloth

-Simple tool to generate a time report for work.
+An easy tool for creating a timesheet.

 ## Screenshots